 At an early age, Maria learned the basic ancient pottery skills from her aunt.
 At that time, Spanish tinware and Anglo enamelware had become readily available in the Southwest, reducing the need for traditional cooking and serving pots.
-Traditional pottery making techniques were being devalued and lost all across the world of the Pueblos, but Maria was doing the right thing in the right place at the right time...
+Traditional pottery making techniques were being devalued and abandoned all across the world of the Pueblos, but Maria was doing the right thing in the right place at the right time...

 Edgar Lee Hewitt was leading an archaeological expedition at the ruins of Tsankawi, part of Bandelier National Monument in New Mexico in 1908.
 His workers found shards of polished jet black pottery and Hewitt went looking for a potter to recreate that.
 He wanted to go to descendants of the Tsankawi people and that meant San Ildefonso.
 So he inquired after a potter who was proficient enough to be able to recreate that black pottery.
 Everyone he spoke to pointed at Maria as the best potter in the pueblo.
-So he went to Maria and worked out an arrangement where he paid her in advance to produce a number of black pots that were also made in styles very close to what he'd found in the dig.
+So he went to Maria and worked out an arrangement where he paid her in advance for her to produce a number of black pots that were also made in styles very close to what he'd found in the dig.

 Maria and Julian experimented with a number of different clays, tempering agents and firing methods but nothing was producing the results she wanted.
 Serafina Tafoya of Santa Clara Pueblo was still making pottery the ancient way and she showed them a method of smothering the fire at a certain point during firing that caused a vacuum induction/oxygen reduction process that trapped the smoke and essentially carbonized the clay surfaces of the pots, turning everything black.
 Maria also picked up several polishing and burnishing tips from Serafina.